- HOVER OVER PHOTOS -

 Arizona is the 14th most populated state in the U.S. in part because our strong job market attracts many new residents seeking sunny days and western lifestyle.

-Employers are moving to Phoenix or expanding existing operations including: Apple, SAP, State Farm, USAA, Intel, Wells Fargo, Bank Of America and Raytheon.
+Employers moving to Phoenix or expanding existing operations include: Apple, Deloitte, Dexcom, Intel, Orbital, SAP, State Farm, USAA, Wells Fargo, Bank Of America and Raytheon.

 Arizona property taxes are low, cost of living is low and home prices remain affordable.